Heidi Rieß

-Heidi Rieß (also Heidi Rieß-Berthold, Heidi Riess-Berthold and Heidi Berthold-Rieß, Heidi Berthold-Riess, born 12 May 1943) is a German contralto and music educator.
+Heidi Rieß (also Heidi Rieß-Berthold, Heidi Riess-Berthold and Heidi Berthold-Rieß, Heidi Berthold-Riess, 12 May 1943 – 27 May 2022) was a German contralto and music educator.

 Life

 Rieß was born in 1943 in Chemnitz as the daughter of Irma and Heinz Rieß.
 She first learned the profession of stenographer.
 From 1960 to 1962 she was involved in the movement Young Talents in the GDR, which aimed to promote artistically talented children and young people by providing them with public performance opportunities.
 There Rieß took on leading roles.
 These opened up the opportunity for her to study at the University of Music and Theatre Leipzig with Eva Fleischer.
 In 1968, she successfully completed these studies.
 Rieß had twice received a Mendelssohn Scholarship.

 Teaching activity

 After graduating, Rieß herself taught at the Hochschule in Leipzig, first as an assistant and later as senior assistant.
 In 1992 she was appointed professor of singing.
 After 35 years of teaching, by 2003 she had trained over one hundred professional singers.